 Vulnerable children and young people

-However, we know that some children and young people rely upon the care and protection provided by schools and other agencies in relation to a range of circumstances.
+Some children and young people rely upon the care and protection provided by schools and other agencies in relation to a range of specific circumstances.

 Vulnerable children and young people – definition